1-CellBio/ICellbioRpy/README_EN.md

 **💡 Important Notes:**
 - `rownames` and `colnames` parameters are required
 - If unsure about column names, the function will automatically display all available options when called
-- Duplicate names will be automatically suffixed (e.g., Gene-1, Gene-2)
+- When duplicate names are present, the default behavior is to automatically make them unique (e.g., Gene-1, Gene-2).
+If you prefer a strict error on name conflicts, set `name_conflict = "error"` where available.

 #### 3. Seurat → H5AD (cross-language conversion)